The Brief Wondrous Life of Oscar Wao: Comic books

-The novel opens with the epigraph: "Of what import are brief, nameless lives…to Galactus?"
+The novel opens with an epigraph: "Of what import are brief, nameless lives…to Galactus?"
 Díaz has said that this question can be read as being directed at the reader, "because in some ways, depending on how you answer that question, it really decides whether you're Galactus or not."
 In the Fantastic Four comic book however, Galactus is asking the question of Uatu the Watcher, whose role is played out in Díaz's novel by the narrator Yunior, indicating to Díaz that the question is both a "question to the reader but also a question to writers in general."

 Early in the novel, Díaz aligns Oscar with comic book superheroes: "You want to know what being an X-man feels like?
 Just be a smart bookish boy of color in a contemporary U.S. ghetto...Like having bat wings or a pair of tentacles growing out of your chest."
 Díaz hints at possible latent abilities or qualities Oscar may possess that will reveal themselves or develop later in the novel.